This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 This is why, except for simple cases, the typical way most companies handle caching is by deploying a centralized

-data store that is dedicated to caching.
+data store dedicated to caching.
 This way, you avoid cold starts, and you have only a single place to update

 when you do cache invalidation.
-For example, you might do write-through caching, where whenever you write to your
+For example, you might do write-through caching: whenever you write to your

 primary data store, you also update the cache.
 The two most common types of data stores that you use for centralized